sudosammy/knary/README.md

 * `LARK_SECRET` __Optional__ The [secret token](https://www.feishu.cn/hc/en-US/articles/360024984973-Bot-Use-bots-in-groups) used to sign messages to your Lark/Feishu bot

 ### Burp Collaborator Config
+**Note:** If you have previously been running knary with Let's Encrypt and have now configured Burp Collaborator, you will need to delete the certificates in the `certs/` folder so that knary can re-generate certificates that include your Burp Collaborator subdomain.

 If you are running Burp Collaborator on the same server as knary, you will need to configure the following.
 * `BURP_DOMAIN` The domain + TLD to match Collaborator hits on (e.g. `burp.{CANARY_DOMAIN}`).
 * `BURP_DNS_PORT` Local Burp Collaborator DNS port.
 This can't be 53, because knary listens on that one!
 Change Collaborator config to be something like 8053, and set this to `8053`